shepmaster/snafu/src/Snafu.md

 ## Providing data beyond the `Error` trait

-When the [`unstable-provider-api` feature flag][] is enabled, errors will implement the standard library's [`Provider` API][provider API].
+When the [`unstable-provider-api` feature flag][] is enabled, errors will implement the [`Error::provide` method][Error::provide].
 This allows arbitrary data to be associated with an error instance, expanding the abilities of the receiver of the error:

 ```rust,ignore
 use snafu::prelude::*;